cc1005/third_milestone_project/README.md

 In the case of websites with user-created content, it is a challenge to incorporate the Update and Delete functionality of CRUD as it could be open for misuse, as users could delete and amend each other’s posts if these options were publicly available.
 One solution (if I was at a more advanced stage in my course) would be to create user profiles who have certain permissions to do these two functions (making them admins for the site).
 I would initially be the only individual with these powers, which could be extended to other users as the project grew and appropriate candidates were found.
 At the mid-point of this project, this concept was considered too complex to incorporate into the project as it was.
 My solution, in order to demonstrate that I understood and could deploy CRUD functionality, was to create a separate webpage which only I knew the URL for (with no links in the actual website itself) which would have Update and Delete functionality built into it.
 This would basically be an admin page, and once I figure out how to create user profiles at a later date could be linked in to the main website as a section of the site only available to admins.

+Bibliogrpahy/influences:
+Miguel Grinberg's Flask tutorials were very useful for understanding fully the functionality of what I was doing (https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)
+Traversy media have some useful videos on a variety of topics - the videos on MongoDB on YouTube proved useful for double-explaining some key concepts (https://www.youtube.com/watch?v=-56x56UppqQ)